crev-dev/cargo-crev/README.md

   others, we would be in much better situation.
 * Trust is fundamentally about people and community, not automatic-scans, arbitrary metrics, process or bureaucracy.
-People have to judge both: code (code coverage, testing, quality, etc.) and other trustworthiness of other people (who's reviews do you trust, and how much).
+People have to judge both: code (code coverage, testing, quality, etc.) and trustworthiness of other people (who's reviews do you trust, and how much).
 * Code review tool should be as tool-agnostic as possible.
 No language, package manager, etc. limitations.
 Code is code, and can be reviewed.